Gremagol/Nadeko-Scripts/README.md

 THEN: Make Sure you've added Git, Youtube-DL, .net core, FFMPEG and Redis to your PATH

-AFTER THAT: Download the main file. by clicking it.
+AFTER THAT: Right Click at NadekoBot.bat and safe as a Batchfile (.bat)

 [NadekoBot.bat](https://raw.githubusercontent.com/Gremagol/Nadeko-Scripts/master/NadekoBot.bat)